 Starting polka dot plants isn’t difficult.
 In fact, these plants can be easily propagated by seed or cuttings.
 Both methods can be performed in spring or summer.
 Whether started by seed or through polka dot plant cuttings, however, you’ll want to keep your new plants evenly moist in well-draining potting soil and provide them with medium light (indirect sunlight) conditions.

-These plants also prefer temperatures between 65 and 80 degrees F., along with plenty of humidity.
-Keeping young polka dot plants pinched will produce bushier growth as well.
+These plants also prefer temperatures between 65 and 80 degrees F. (18-27 C.), along with plenty of humidity.
+Keeping young polka-dot plants pinched will produce bushier growth as well.

 How to Propagate Polka Dot Plant by Seed

-The polka dot plant seeds require warm temperatures to germinate (around 70-75 F. or 21-24 C.) and will do so within about two weeks given adequate conditions.
+The polka dot plant seeds require warm temperatures to germinate, around 70 to 75 degrees F. (21-24 C.), and will do so within about two weeks given adequate conditions.
 It usually helps to add a clear plastic covering over the tray or pot to hold in both heat and moisture.
 This should be placed in indirect sunlight.

 Once established and strong enough, they can be repotted or planted outdoors in a partially shaded area with well-draining soil.